How to make tofu—no fancy equipment required.

 2. Grind the soybeans in batches with their soaking water in a food processor/blender until the beans are ground fine.

-4. Over medium heat, bring the mixture almost to a boil stirring continuously with a wooden spoon to prevent sticking.
+3. In a large pot, bring 5 cups of water to a boil and then add the ground soybeans.4.
+Over medium heat, bring the mixture almost to a boil stirring continuously with a wooden spoon to prevent sticking.
 Right before it comes to a boil, reduce the heat to low and cook the beans for an additional 8 minutes, stirring (it will foam up A LOT during this process.
 If the foam gets to high, just flick a few drops of cold water over the top.
 That should cause the foam level to fall back down.

-5. Strain the hot mixture through a colander lined with a finely woven cotton cloth that is sitting over a bowl or pot.
-You want to catch the liquid–that liquid is your soy milk which you’ll be using now to make your tofu.
+cotton cloth that is sitting over a bowl or pot.
+You want to catch the

 7. The pulp left in the cloth is called okara and is very nutritious (I’ll be giving you some ideas on how to use it later in the week).